astley92/aocli/README.md

 ![cookie-example](/public/aocli-cookie-helper.png)

+## Using your own template file

+Don't like the default template you got for each challenge?
+It's just about as basic as it gets so I've made it easy for users to create their own and have it be used.
+Simply create your own template, structured however your prefer and optionally insert the two directives `__aocli_load_input__` and `__aocli_problem_description__`.
+You can leave either off if you prefer to either not have the problem description shown or would like to load your input in another way.

+`__aocli_problem_description__` Will be replaced with the given problems description as a comment

+`__aocli_load_input__` Will be replaced by the line that loads your input as a string into the `input` variable.

+Then run the `aocli` command and choose the "Set Template File" option, paste in the full path to your file and it'll be used when generating the files for a given day.

+Partial file path could be used if you expect to run aocli from the same location all the time but I'd recommend using the full path just in case.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bundle exec rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.